-Dividends declared per common share were \$1.80 for each of the years ended December 31, 2013, 2012 and 2011 and are paid on outstanding common shares.
-In addition, dividends equivalent amounts are paid on outstanding restricted stock units and amounted to \$6.2 million, \$5.6 million and \$4.8 million for the year ended December 31, 2013, 2012 and 2011, respectively, and are included in dividends paid on the consolidated statements of cash flows.
+Dividends declared per common share were \$1.80 for each of the years ended December 31, 2014, 2013 and 2012 and are paid on outstanding common shares.
+In addition, dividends equivalent amounts are paid on outstanding restricted stock units and amounted to \$5.5 million, \$6.2 million and \$5.6 million for the years ended December 31, 2014, 2013 and 2012, respectively, and are included in dividends paid on the consolidated statements of cash flows.
 In the event a restricted stock unit holder's employment is terminated, a portion of the dividend equivalent may be required to be paid back (a "clawback") to the Company and is netted against the dividend equivalent amounts.
 See "Note 12 - Restricted Stock Units".